Sian Gibson: Continued work

 Gibson returned to writing, with 2023's BBC One-commissioned The Power of Parker.
-Alongside Car Share writer, Coleman, Gibson co-wrote all six episodes of the 1990s-set, Stockport-based, sitcom.
-She also played main character, Kath Pennington.
+Alongside Car Share writer Coleman, Gibson co-wrote all six episodes of the 1990s-set, Stockport-based, sitcom.
+She also played the main character, Kath Pennington.

 The show's first series averaged 2.2 million viewers on iPlayer across its first month, making it the biggest new scripted comedy of 2023.
 The show was commissioned for a second series in May 2024.

 There was also critical success, with the show winning best comedy programme at the Royal Television Society's North West awards for 2024.
 Gibson was also nominated for best performance in a comedy, with Joe Gilgun taking the win.

 The second run of six episodes was set two years after the first, and broadcast in June 2025.

-As well as acting in her own show, Gibson was added to the cast of BBC sitcom, Mammoth in 2024.
-She played Mel Jones, the grown-up daughter of main character, Tony Mammoth for three episodes.
+As well as acting in her own show, Gibson was added to the cast of BBC sitcom Mammoth in 2024.
+She played Mel Jones, the grown-up daughter of main character Tony Mammoth for three episodes.
 Creator Mike Bubbins pushed for Gibson, despite resistance she wasn't Welsh enough.

-When I suggested Sian Gibson to play my daughter, someone said: ‘We’d rather somebody Welsh.’
-I said: ‘She’s from Mold, in north Wales.
-She just doesn’t sound like what you think is Welsh.’
+"When I suggested Sian Gibson to play my daughter, someone said: 'We'd rather somebody Welsh.'
+I said: 'She’s from Mold, in north Wales.
+She just doesn’t sound like what you think is Welsh.'"

 The series was recommissioned for a full run of eight episodes and a Christmas special, with Gibson reprising her role.
 In March 2025, BBC chairman Samir Shah described the show as "brilliant".